gbultman2/udacity-DataWarehouse/README.md

 ![dw-design-new](img/udacity-dw-update.png)

 Notes about Redshift
 - Redshift does not support typical upsert operations.
-We need to utilize another strategy.
-Manifests
+We need to utilize another strategy, Manifests.
-- Deduplication?

 # Part 2 - Extract Transform Load (ETL) Design

 Now that we have the initial design for the staging tables and star schema for our data warehouse, it's time to plan the ETL process.
 One of the key considerations of an ETL process is that we only perform incremental loading.
-That's to say that we don't want to load the same data over and over again.
+Incremental loading ensures that only new or updated data is processed during ETL runs, which optimizes performance and reduces redundant processing.

 We'll follow along with *some* of the [Redshift Data Loading Best Practices](https://docs.aws.amazon.com/redshift/latest/dg/c_loading-data-best-practices.html)